StreetScout

 Where is The Rocks (Bathurst Regional - NSW)?

-The Rocks (Bathurst Regional - NSW) is a suburb of New South Wales, Australia.
+The Rocks (Bathurst Regional - NSW) is a suburb of New South Wales, Australia, in the Bathurst Regional local government area.

 What is the population of The Rocks (Bathurst Regional - NSW)?